massimoaria/tall.language.models/README.md

 ## Model Accuracy

-We present the tokenizer, tagger, lemmatizer and parser performance, measured on the testing portion of the data, evaluated using the gold tokenization.
+We present the tokenizer, tagger, lemmatizer and parser performance, measured on the testing portion of the data, evaluated on the raw text.
 The results are F1 scores

 | Language | Treebank | Words | Sentences | UPOS | XPOS | UFeats | AllTags | Lemma | UAS | LAS |
 |:---|:---|:---|:---|:---|:---|:---|:---|:---|:---|:---|